kwcooper/CogSimulations/README.md

 # CogSciSimulations

-An assortment of cognative science/ computational Neuroscience simulations.
+An assortment of cognitive science/ computational Neuroscience simulations.